Help Center/ SecMaster/ User Guide/ Security Orchestration/ Objects/ Managing Vulnerability Types

 Type Tag

-Enter the vulnerability type ID.
+Enter the vulnerability type tag.
 The keyword must comply with the upper camel case naming rules, for example, TypeTag.

 Startup Status

-Indicates the enabling status of the vulnerability type:
+Set the startup status of the vulnerability type.

 Description

-After a user-defined vulnerability type is added, the Type ID cannot be modified.
+After a custom vulnerability type is added, its type tag cannot be modified.

-7. In the lower right corner of the page, click Confirm.
+7. In the lower right corner of the page, click OK.

-After the threat intelligence type is added, you can view the new type in the table on the Vulnerability Type page.
+After a new type is added, you can check it in the table on the Vulnerability Types tab.

 Associating a Vulnerability Type with a Layout